Anuska27-ui/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 ## session 1

 In our first session we learned about basic foundation computing and a short history about computing.
 We started our session by making an account in github and the teacher taught us how we can clone the repository.

 Also we looked at project planning in github.
-I also did some research online about computer history and found some resources. https://www.computerhistory.org/timeline/computers/
+I also did some research online and found resources. <https://www.computerhistory.org/timeline/computers/>

 ## session 2